https://headinghomeinc.org/

 Woman and young girl touch foreheads while reading book

 With strong guidance and compassionate care, clients are best positioned to improve their quality of life, get and stay housed, and develop living-wage careers, life skills, and financial literacy.
-Across all programs, the core of our training for staff directly interfacing with clients is two evidence-based approaches: Motivational Interviewing and Trauma-Informed Care.
+Across all programs, the core of our training for staff directly interfacing with clients is two evidence-based approaches: Trauma-Informed Care and Motivational Interviewing.